indyaah/level-up/all/wisdom/_posts/1-1-1-sicp.markdown

 ---
 layout: post
 title: Read SICP and complete all the exercises
-status: todo
+status: wip
-time: Not started
+time: 2013
 ---

+Downloaded SICP, Reading n Coding In Progress.